-Don’t forget, there’s an alcohol sales ban in Thailand today as it’s Visakha Bucha Day.
+Don’t forget, there is an alcohol sales ban in Thailand today as it is Visakha Bucha Day.
 That means, whether you want to buy alcohol in a 7-Eleven, supermarket, mom and pop store or in a restaurant or your favorite Thailand bar — you can’t.

-Of course, you will find a few small businesses in Thailand that will sell alcohol on Visakha Bucha Day, but they run a large risk.
-If they haven’t paid off the right police officer or are just not deemed ‘important enough’, they put themselves at risk of being charged a 10,000 baht fine.
-In extreme cases, they could get up to six months in jail.
+Of course, you will find a few small businesses in Thailand that will sell alcohol on Visakha Bucha Day, but they run quite a risk by doing so.

 Places like the Marriott chain in Thailand, Amari hotels, Centara hotels, The Oriental, The Peninsula, The Shangri-La, and the Grand Hyatt Erawan, just to name a few, will usually sell alcohol in their bars, restaurants and through room service.

 Otherwise if you do not want to head to a hotel for your usual daily beverage, why not join the “good Buddhists of Thailand” and enjoy an alcohol-free day instead?

 There are plenty of other days throughout the year when drinking alcohol in Thailand is perfectly legal.